 How to upload a paperback book at CreateSpace

 Have a look at this video which is the condensed version of the notebook uploading and creation process on CreateSpace to sell on Amazon.
+I’m currently making a video that shows a similar process on KDP.

 I go into more detail in the course.